hsingyuc/the-big-board/README.md

 ## Getting started

 This repo uses eslint for linting and React testing library for tests.
-Husky is used to lint and test before each commit.
+Husky is used to lint and test before each commit and GitHub workflows is used for CI.

 ### Environment